 Most of all, I love the expression on their faces when they engage.
 The child who doesn’t want to read — when you peer out of the window at a tree, and ask, ‘Have you heard of Tattybogle?’ and they forget everything else for a fabulous, curious microsecond.

 I love it when children who struggled to read complete a chapter.
 I love their first swimming strokes; love watching their faces light up.
 I also love kneeling before a disappointed child, watching their expression change as they realise they can try again, and that it’s OK to have to try a few times to “get” something.
 I love watching them foster resilience, fanning tiny flames of determination, trying again.

-I’m a working mum and it’s time to grab this chance to work and write.
-This is not a time for daydreams or procrastination; it’s a chance to create the most useful and successful career that I can.
+I have a career that welcomes me every time I turn to it.
+My medical colleagues have welcomed and included me for over twenty years and, in parallel, a fiction writer invited me to be a writing buddy.
+I’m a working mum.
+This is not a time for daydreams or procrastination; it’s a chance to build a useful and successful career.
 Regarding exactly where that takes me, the jury’s still out but once the verdict’s in, I’m not allowed to look back.